-Some people can't manage any extra payments.
-Keep in mind that virtually all mortgage contracts will allow you to pay extra on your principal at any time.
-You can take advantage of this provision to pay extra on your mortgage principal any time you come into extra money.
-For example: a few years after moving into your home, you get a very large tax refund,a large inheritance, or a non-taxable cash gift; , you could apply this windfall toward your loan principal, resulting in significant savings and a shorter loan period.
-Unless the mortgage loan is very large, even a few thousand dollars applied early in the loan period can produce huge savings over the life of the loan.
+Some borrowers just can't make extra payments.
+Remember that almost all mortgage contracts will permit you to make additional payments to your principal at any time.
+You can benefit from this provision to pay down your mortgage principal any time you come into extra money.
+For example: five years after moving into your home, you receive a very large tax refund,a very large legacy, or a non-taxable cash gift; , investing a few thousand dollars into your mortgage principal can significantly shorten the period of your loan and save enormously on mortgage interest over the life of the mortgage loan.
+Unless the loan is very large, even a few thousand dollars applied early in the loan period can produce huge benefits over the duration of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.